 First John 4:8 and 16 tell us that “God is love.”
-Never was a more important declaration made than this; never was more meaning crowded into a few words than in this short sentence—God is love.
+Never was a more important declaration made than this—God is love.
 This is a profound statement.
 God doesn’t just love; He is love.
 His nature and essence are love.
 Love permeates His very being and infuses all His other attributes, even His wrath and anger.
 Because God’s very nature is love, He must demonstrate love, just as He must demonstrate all His attributes because doing so glorifies Him.
 Glorifying God is the highest, the best, and the most noble of all acts, so, naturally, glorifying Himself is what He must do, because He is the highest and the best, and He deserves all glory.

 Since it is God’s essential nature to love, He demonstrates His love by lavishing it on undeserving people who are in rebellion against Him.
 God’s love is not a sappy, sentimental, romantic feeling.
 Rather, it is agape love, the love of self-sacrifice.
 He demonstrates this sacrificial love by sending His Son to the cross to pay the penalty for our sin (1 John 4:10), by drawing us to Himself (John 6:44), by forgiving us of our rebellion against Him, and by sending His Holy Spirit to dwell within us, thereby enabling us to love as He loves.
 He did this in spite of the fact that we did not deserve it.
 "But God demonstrates His own love for us in this: While we were still sinners, Christ died for us" (Romans 5:8).